Pouja/configuring-esm/docs/blog.md

 # Treeshaking and ESM

-With increasing support of ESM in Typescript [1] and NodeJS [2], it becomes easier and easier to write your frontend or backed in ESM format.
+With increasing support of ESM in Typescript [1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#ecmascript-module-support-in-nodejs)[2](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-4.html#support-for-require-calls-in---moduleresolution-bundler-and---module-preserve)[3](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#support-for-require-of-ecmascript-modules-in---module-nodenext) and NodeJS [1](https://nodejs.org/en/blog/announcements/v20-release-announce#custom-esm-loader-hooks-nearing-stable)[2](https://nodejs.org/en/blog/announcements/v22-release-announce#support-requireing-synchronous-esm-graphs)[3](https://nodejs.org/en/blog/release/v23.0.0#requireesm-is-now-enabled-by-default), it becomes easier and easier to write your frontend or backed in ESM format.
-It has better support for treeshaking when using `esbuild` [3] or `webpack` [4] and with complexity rising of your backend and frontend it is more then ever important to look at your bundle sizes.
+It has better support for treeshaking when using [`esbuild`](https://esbuild.github.io/api/#tree-shaking) or [`webpack`](https://webpack.js.org/guides/tree-shaking/) and with complexity rising of your backend and frontend it is more then ever important to look at your bundle sizes.
-Even just recently AWS has announced that everyone, not just people using custom runtime environment, have to pay for the INIT Duration [5], making it also cost effective to have your AWS Lambda functions as small as possible.
+Even just recently AWS has announced that everyone, not just people using custom runtime environment, have to pay for [the INIT Duration](https://aws.amazon.com/blogs/compute/aws-lambda-standardizes-billing-for-init-phase/), making it also cost effective to have your AWS Lambda functions as small as possible.

 I want to bring you through my journey of understanding difference between CommonJS and ESM and why it allows for better treeshaking.
 Looking at which typescript config rules and eslint rule might help to reduce it even further.